The Swanson Media Image Collection

 of the photographs were made by either Mark Swanson (owner of Swanson Media)

-or his late father Richard ("Dick") Swanson, an award-winning photographer whose
+or his late father Richard C. ("Dick") Swanson, an award-winning photographer whose

 work appeared in numerous publications and juried exhibitions.

-In 2016 the Bentley Historical Library at the University of Michigan (Ann Arbor) acquired the Richard C. "Dick" Swanson Collection for its archives.
+In 2016 the Bentley Historical Library at the University of Michigan (Ann Arbor) agreed to acquire the Richard C. "Dick" Swanson Collection for its archives.
 The collection includes hundreds of original fine art prints, personal papers, slides and negatives from the 1940s–1990s.
-Swanson Media will continue to display Dick Swanson's images in this website and sell prints and books by Dick Swanson, but will no longer manage licensing of his images.
+Swanson Media will continue to display Dick Swanson's images in this website and sell prints and books by Dick Swanson, but will no longer manage licensing of his images after the transfer to the Bentley is complete.

 You can search the Swanson Media collection by keywords or browse the images by